Writing Custom Systems¶

 }

-Two extension functions wire your system into Stove's DSL:
+Two extension functions wire it into Stove's DSL.
+One registers, one validates.

 @StoveDsl